rust-lang/rust-bindgen/README.txt

     -match <name>          Only output bindings for definitions from files whose name contains <name>
-                           If multiple -match options are provided, files matching any rule are bound to.
+                           If multiple -match options are provided, files matching any rule are bound to
     -builtins              Output bindings for builtin definitions
                            (for example __builtin_va_list)
     -abi <abi>             Indicate abi of extern functions (default C)